LamaShawahny/EX1_OOP/README.md

 Task:
 -----
-Design and implement an elevator control system in PYTHON .
+Design and implement an elevator Offline control system in PYTHON .

 Design:
 -------